gissandrogama/-shopping/README.md

 in item values ​​was from the shopping list.
 They are whole numbers, to avoid arithmetic complexity with floating point or float.
 Thus, to represent R $ 1.99, 199 or 1_99 is used, for R $ 50.00 -> 50_00 or 5000.

 **5.** generate documentation:
+In the documentation has explaining how to use the application.

 ```sh
 $ mix docs